jwds1978/jwds1978.github.io/index.md

 ---
 ---

-> As a software developer, I've had an expansive professional history.
+> While I'm versed in multiple languages, and haven't had one that I couldn't learn as of yet, my primary focus has been with PHP.
 You may recognize me from cPanel and/or WHMCS.
-While I ''m versed in multiple languages, and haven't had one that I couldn't learn as of yet, my primary focus has been with PHP.
 >
 > At this point in my life, I'm considering doing more open-source work than I have in years past.
 However, with that said, I do still need to eat and stuff as well though.
 >